Tao-su/Proteoform-predictor/README.md

 Before using, users can download a zip file containing all codes and files into their local PCs.
 Make sure the directory storing these files is the working directory.

 ## Installing Dependencies
 Besides Python and its modules, Proteoform-predictor requires [BLAST+] (https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.8.1/) to work.
 The example here uses version 2.8.1.
 Other versions may function as well but the BLAST result might be slightly different.

 In order to use functions related to BLAST+, be sure to add ~BLAST+\ncbi-blast-2.8.1\bin into the environment variable.
 The exact steps of adding environment variables can vary a lttile in different versions of Windows system, but it can be found online.

+The steps to create BLAST database for search can be found in the **Example** folder in this repository.

-Proteoform-predictor relies on biopython and xml.etree.ElementTree to parse BLAST result and Uniprot xml file.
+Proteoform-predictor also relies on biopython and xml.etree.ElementTree to parse BLAST result and Uniprot xml file.
 It also utilizes matplotlib-venn to generate Venn diagram for comparison.
 These dependencies can be installed via [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html) using the following codes in Command Prompt.
 Before execute the codes, make sure the working directory contains the environment.yml file.
 ``` bash
 conda env create -f environment.yml
 conda activate PTM_predictor